Example 1: A

 topic discusses the assumptions underlying the use of ANOVA techniques.

 These same assumptions apply to ANOVA performed using the general linear

 model.
 Now, we will review the data in terms of these assumptions.
-Return

-Results dialog and click on the Assumptions
+Maximize the GLM Results dialog box, and select the

 tab, which offers many different tests and graphs; some are applicable

 only to more complex designs.

 Distribution of dependent variable.

 ANOVA assumes that the distribution of the dependent